For a better view on Central Bank of The Bahamas, Update Your Browser.

 COMPENSATION AND BENEFITS

-The starting salary for APs is $31,696.
-Once applicants successfully complete their initial six-month probation, they will be eligible for an increment in line with the Bank's Performance Management Policy.
-On entry to the Bank, APs will be allowed to enrol in the employer-funded comprehensive health care plan.
-After the six-month probation period, this eligibility will extend to other benefits, including a defined contribution pension plan.
+The starting salary for APs is set be competitive with similar positions elsewhere in The Bahamas job market.
+Once applicants successfully complete their initial six-month probation they are eligible for an increment in line with the Bank’s Performance Management Policy.
+On entry to the Bank Aps, are allowed to enrol in the employer-funded comprehensive health care plan.
+After the 6-month probation period, this eligibility extends to other benefits, including a defined contribution pension plan and tuition subsidies.

 RECRUITMENT AND SELECTION

-The CBAP will be governed by the Bank's Recruitment and Selection Policy.
-Candidates will be required to submit applications through the website address provided.
+The Apprentice Programme will be governed by the Bank’s Recruitment and Selection Policy.
+Candidates are be required to submit applications through the Bank’s online applications portal (website address provided).
 If screened, applicants will be subject to a preliminary interview by a relevant Department/Unit Head, based on their field of study, a representative from the Human Resources Department and a committee of non-management peers from across the Bank.
-Short-listed candidates will be invited to a final interview with the Selection Committee, comprised of the Deputy Governor and selected Heads of Departments.
-The Committee will make a recommendation to the Governor for the approval of the AP's application.
+Short-listed candidates will be invited to a final interview with the Selection Committee, comprised of the Deputy Governor and selected Heads of Departments and another set of non-management peers.
+The Committee will make a recommendation to the Governor for the approval of the Apprentice’s application.

 FREQUENTLY ASKED QUESTIONS